Web Analytics Made Easy - StatCounter

 What does an HVAC capacitor do?

-It stores and releases electrical energy to help a motor or compressor start or run correctly.
+An HVAC capacitor stores and releases electrical energy to help a motor or compressor start or run correctly.
+Outdoor fan motors, blower motors, and compressors may use start capacitors, run capacitors, or dual run capacitors depending on the equipment.

 What are signs of a bad AC capacitor?

-Common signs include humming, slow starting, a fan that will not spin, warm air, intermittent cooling, or breaker trips.
+Common signs include an outdoor unit humming, condenser fan not spinning, compressor struggling to start, warm air from vents, intermittent cooling, slow fan startup, clicking, buzzing, or breaker trips.
 Testing is still needed.

 Can I replace an AC capacitor myself?